omarkhan/omarkhan.github.com/_content/photobooth.md

 Being a young musician, he couldn't afford the real deal, so I was given the task of hacking one together using an old netbook and his DSLR.

-The hastily-written is code responsible for some very embarassing pictures.
+The hastily-written is code responsible for some very embarrassing pictures.
 It works as follows:

 - A nodejs server script serves a single page with some client code.